Mötley Crüe: 2008–2010: Saints of Los Angeles

 iTunes picked "Saints of Los Angeles" in their "Best of 2008" in the Rock category as the number one song.
-The song was also nominated for a Grammy Award in the "Best Hard Rock Performance" category, but lost to "Wax Simulacra" by The Mars Volta.
+The song was nominated for a Grammy Award in the "Best Hard Rock Performance" category, but lost to "Wax Simulacra" by The Mars Volta.
 The song was released in the music game series Rock Band as downloadable content the day the single was released.
 It was briefly sold as a Rock Band exclusive, making Mötley Crüe the first band to release a single exclusively through a video game.
 The song sold more units via Rock Band than it did via traditional streaming sites.
 Additionally, the entire Dr. Feelgood album was released as downloadable content in Rock Band, excluding "T.n.T.
 (Terror 'n Tinseltown)".

 From July 1 to August 31, 2008, Mötley Crüe headlined the popular Crüe Fest music festival, which included opening acts Buckcherry, Papa Roach, Trapt, and Sixx:A.M.
 They then spent the fall and winter of that year on tour with Hinder, Theory of a Deadman and The Last Vegas.

 The band made a guest appearance in the fourth season finale of the FOX crime dramedy Bones on May 14, 2009, entitled "The End in the Beginning", performing the song "Dr. Feelgood".
 The following month they performed at the Download Festival at the Donington Park motorsports circuit (June 12–14, 2009), playing on the second stage on Friday night.

 Mötley Crüe headlined the Crüe Fest 2 festival, which ran from July to September 2009.
 Supporting them were Godsmack, Theory of a Deadman, Drowning Pool, and Charm City Devils.
 The band's set celebrated the 20th anniversary of Dr. Feelgood by performing the album in its entirety on each night of the tour.
-They also re-released the album as a special 20th anniversary deluxe edition.
+They re-released the album as a special 20th anniversary deluxe edition.

 Mötley Crüe headlined Ozzfest in 2010, along with Ozzy Osbourne and Rob Halford.
-Neil also released his third solo album and autobiography, both entitled Tattoos and Tequila.
+Neil released his third solo album and autobiography, both entitled Tattoos and Tequila.